scipy-lectures/scientific-python-lectures/advanced/advanced_python/index.rst

-Before the decorator syntax was implemented (:pep:`318`), it was possible to achieve the same effect by assigning the function or class object to a temporary variable and then invoking the decorator explicitely and then assigning the return value to the name of the function.
+Before the decorator syntax was implemented (:pep:`318`), it was possible to achieve the same effect by assigning the function or class object to a temporary variable and then invoking the decorator explicitly and then assigning the return value to the name of the function.
 This sound like more typing, and it is, and also the name of the decorated function dubbling as a temporary variable must be used at least three times, which is prone to errors.
 Nevertheless, the